AndrewKeig/supermyx/readme.md

 ### Producer

-Currently each producer creates its own amqp connection.
-This is not ideal, and we will change this to a connection pool asap.
-The connection is closed when the message is published.
+Currently each producer creates its own amqp connection and closes this connection when complete.

+This will probably change to a connection pool at some point in the future.

 The supermyx producer is promise based; so on error this producer will promise `reject`; on success, promise `resolve`.